matrix-org/matrix-rust-sdk-crypto-wasm/RELEASING.md

 # Steps for releasing `matrix-sdk-crypto-wasm`

 1. Create a new branch, named `release-v<version>`.
-2. Update `CHANGELOG.md`, if necessary.
+2. Update `CHANGELOG.md` and `git add` ready for commit on the next step.
-3. Run `yarn version` to bump the version number and create a tag.
+3. Run `yarn version` to bump the version number, commit, and create a tag.
 4. Push the branch, but not yet the tag.
 5. Create a PR to approve the changes.
 6. Once approved: